cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Included with**

-When a advanced certificate is validated, issued, renewed, or expired.
+When an advanced certificate is validated, issued, renewed, or expired.

 **What should you do if you receive one?**